-Most schools and libraries are closed.
-So if you don’t have any children’s books to read at home, here’s how you can find great e-book deals for kids of all ages for either free or under $5.
-These will keep your kids reading and building their literacy skills.
+If you don’t have any children’s books to read at home, here’s how you can find great e-book deals for kids of all ages for either free or under $5.
+These will keep your kids reading and building their literacy skills no matter your access to a library or bookstore.

 Options for Finding E-Book Deals